JonathanVSV/Ppage2/_posts/2022-10-17-presentations-in-r.md

 ---
-title: "Making presentations in R"
+title: "Presentations in R"
-date: 2022-02-10T10:10:30-04:00
+date: 2022-10-17T17:08:00-00:00
 categories:
   - blog
 tags:
   - post
   - r
-  - ppt
+  - xaringan
   - presentation
+  - slides
   - powerpoint
-  - slides
 layout: splash
 ---

-# Making presentations in R
+# Presentations in R

-In this post I'll show you how to make presentations with R using `xaringan` in Rmarkdow.
-This might be a very easy way to mingle r code and images in slides.
-Also, you can easily change the theme by selecting different themes or customising it by using css.

-The first thing is to open Rstudio and go to File -> New File -> Rmarkdown -> From Template -> Ninja presentation.

-A new Rmarkdown file will open with a YAML header indicating some important things as the title, author, date, outpu, highlight styles, etc. In this part, you can also call a custom css file to define further css classes or change some default ones (mystyle.css).

-{% highlight yaml %}
----
-title: "My title"
-# subtitle: "Sub"
-author: Myself
-institute: "My home"
-# date: "25/02/2022"
-output:
-  xaringan::moon_reader:
-    css: [default, default-fonts, mystyle.css]
-lib_dir: libs
-nature:
-  highlightStyle: github
-highlightLines: true
-countIncrementalSlides: false
----
-{% endhighlight %}

-After the YAML header you can start writing your own slides.
-Then you can write your slides with markdown syntax:
+Using the `xaringan` package, you can construct beautiful presentations using R. Essentially, the RMarkdown syntax is used to add text, tables and figures.

-## Slides
+## Syntax summary

-Add additional slide or incremental slides.

 {% highlight md %}
 --- to start a new slide
 -- to show additional content in the same slide (previously hidden).
 {% endhighlight %}

-## Titles
+### Titles

 Set titles.